 This is an inevitable trend in the gaming industry as developers focus on supporting newer operating systems to ensure performance and security for users.
-Therefore, Windows 7, 8, and Windows 10 32-bit users should consider upgrading to newer operating systems to continue using EGS and other gaming services smoothly and securely.
+Therefore, Windows 7, 8, and Windows 10 32-bit users should consider upgrading to a newer operating system to continue using EGS and other gaming services smoothly and securely.

 Source link